Bank Indonesia Museum: History

 The old courtyard in 1901, depicting the earlier hospital architecture.

 The old bank building in 1918.

 De Javasche Bank was formed in 1828 as a circulation bank of the Dutch East Indies and was responsible for issuing Netherlands Indies Guldens.
 The building stood in a plot that had been Batavia's Inner Hospital (in Dutch: "Binnenhospital" named "inner" due to its location being inside the wall), which was built in the early 18th century and was abandoned in 1780, as the central hospital was moved to Weltevreden.
 The building was sold to the trade firm Mac Quoid Davidson & Co. in 1801, and was purchased by De Javasche bank in 1831.

 The old hospital building was demolished in the early 20th and on the site a new building designed by Eduard Cuypers was erected.
 Eduard Cuypers (1859-1927) was a famed Dutch architect and was keen on experimenting and inserting indigenous Indonesian elements into his design.
 The building's original front facade was completed in 1913 in Neo-Renaissance architecture with Javanese ornaments on its details.
 The inner court was only changed into its present form after extension between 1924-1928.
 In 1936 the building was given a completely new facade at the front designed by the Fermont-Cuypers office, successors of Eduard Cuypers.

 The bank continued as the acting central bank of Indonesia during the Japanese occupation in 1942 and after the Indonesian declaration of independence in 1945.
 Its first Rupiah note was printed in 1944 under Japanese supervision, in an effort to nationalize its identity.
 After the Netherlands recognized Indonesia's independence in 1950, the Indonesian government agreed to retain De Javasche Bank as central bank of Indonesia.
 However, with increasing animosity between the two party, the bank was nationalized as Bank Indonesia in 1953.

 In 1962 a new central bank headquarters building was completed and the old building was left to deteriorate.
-The building was restored into a museum in 2006, and was formally opened by the acting president Susilo Bambang Yudhoyono on 21 July 2009.
+The building was restored into a museum in 2006, and was formally opened by President Susilo Bambang Yudhoyono on 21 July 2009.

 Facade of the Bank Indonesia museum.